 Laptops, mobile devices and personal music players may not be used in this electronic device free zone.

 This area of desks is located on Level 2.

 James Joyce Library has a number of social study areas on Level 1 - the ground floor.

 The Library Hub and Hub2 are areas where users can chat and relax, or study in a social ambience.

 There are also 3 glass-fronted Link rooms on the same floor.
 These are used for classes, and by Maths and Writing support services.
 But when they are not in use for that, they are open to all users to study alone or in groups - and again quiet talking is allowed in these rooms.

-Link 4 is our newest space, now open on Level 2 of the James Joyce Library near the Law collection, and like the other Links, can be used for individual or group study.
+Link 4 is open on Level 2 of the James Joyce Library near the Law collection, and like the other Links, can be used for individual or group study.
 This space also includes 18 power sockets for your devices.

 The Pod is an enclosed space also located on Level 2 near the Exhibitions Area.
 This space seats between three and eight students, includes power sockets and is for collaborative study only.
 This space can be booked online via our Online Tools page.